 CD does not work if you pre-rinse (preset).
 That only neutralizes it.
 For this reason, if you clean your tools on a concrete floor, first cover it with plastic or rinse it with water beforehand to nullify effectiveness.

 If in doubt, check with resources.
 Carefully read the product label and the Safety Data Sheet (SDS).
 Better yet, talk to a real expert at your building supply or home improvement store.

-Is A Concrete Dissolver Safe?
-What's In It?
+Is a Concrete Dissolver Safe?
+What's in It?

 Yes, it is safe for you and your instruments (tools & equipment).

-The main ingredient of many CD solutions is a mild acid (from fruits and vegetables) along with with trace wetting, buffering, and foaming additives.
+The main ingredient of many CD solutions is a mild acid (from fruits and vegetables) along with trace wetting, buffering, and foaming additives.
 A full-dose concentrate must be diluted with water, whereas ready-made versions can be used immediately.
 A spray cap is an easy-to-apply option.

 This restorative cleaner is also: